Originally published: August 28th/2018; Updated: May 21st/2019

-A lot of changes happen in the first years of life, from milk feeding, to introducing solid food, and getting to a balanced diet following the family meal structure.
+A lot of changes happen in the first years of life.
+From milk feeding, to introducing solid food, and a balanced diet following the family meal structure.
 Baby is also learning and their bodies are adjusting to all of these changes.

-Sometimes the adjustment means constipation, sometimes it means diarrhea…
+Sometimes the change means constipation, sometimes it means diarrhea.

 My child has loose stool: is it diarrhea?

-Acute and chronic diarrhea both result in your child having loose stool and increase frequency of stool evacuation.
+Acute and chronic diarrhea both result in your child having loose stool.
+Increased frequency of stool evacuation is also a symptom.
 Appropriate nutrition and enough fluid is key in both cases.

 What can cause diarrhea in toddlers?

-suffering from a health condition: Crohn disease, ulcerative colitis, celiac disease, irritable bowel syndrome, small intestinal bacterial overgrowth …
+Suffering from a health condition: Crohn’s disease, ulcerative colitis, celiac disease, irritable bowel syndrome, small intestinal bacterial overgrowth.

 Many things can cause a child to have diarrhea.
 Your doctor will diagnose the problem and suggest the appropriate treatment.